PG&E may shut off power to nearly 1 million customers in California to prevent 'catastrophic wildfire'

 The planned power outage could last for several days, the utility said, to prevent a "catastrophic wildfire" during what is expected to be particularly dry and windy weather.

+More than seven million people will be under red flag warnings Saturday across the Sacramento Valley, with critical to extreme fire dangers over the coming days.

+High wind warnings and advisories remain in place across much of northern California as winds increase throughout the day and peak Saturday evening and overnight, according to CNN meteorologists.

 PG&E has been under scrutiny in recent years for the role its equipment played in several devastating fires across the state, including last year's deadly Camp Fire.
-Over the last weeks, it has been enacting preventative shut offs all over northern and central California, but this weekend's could be the largest this year.
+Over the last weeks, the utility has been enacting preventative shut-offs all over northern and central California, but this weekend's could be the largest this year.

 Estimates indicate the potential outage could affect more than 2 million people, a spokesperson with the company said.